Amsterdam Journal

 Back to Brussels

 My friend HP, whom I had seen in Copenhagen, met me at the train station.
 He has been working for a law firm in Brussels dealing with monopoly cases for the EU.
-He was on vacation when Kate and I saw him in Denmark, but he was back in town with a couch for me to crash.
+He was on vacation when Kate and I saw him in Denmark, but he was back in town with a couch for me to crash.As I wrote in the Belgium journal, Brussels sprawls.
+I had no idea how much it sprawled until I drove around town with HP.
+This city is best seen with someone who knows it well...
+Most of it felt like any other overgrown metropolis.
+I love the statement that no one in Brussels is actually from Brussels.

 We headed to a street fair that afternoon.
 It was a typical fair except for the fare (sorry about the pun)--the food was the only part that felt particularly Belgian.
 We feasted on grilled herring, steamed mussels, Belgian frites, and beer.
 HP and I waded through the thick crowd to see some of the rides that lined the streets, several of which were painted in red, white, and blue stars and stripes.
 It is odd to see motifs which remind you of home when they used to imply that something is exotic.

 That evening we went into town for more delicious Belgian ale tasting, after which we ended up at HP's local pub, Longchamp, a very friendly place where neighborhood locals gather.
-We stayed until early in Built in 1958the morning, though we surprised them the when we showed up at 11 a.m. with another beer and a sandwich.
+We stayed until early in the morning, though we surprised them the when we showed up at 11 a.m. with another beer and a sandwich.
 This sandwich was killer--on a fresh baguette with a selection of meats and vegetables, but best of all a thick, cheesy (gruyere?), house-special spread.
 I still crave this sandwich five months later as I type this up.

 We finished eating and got in the car to head to the Atomium.
 On the way there we began to eat our chocolate bars we had picked up at a corner store, only to find small white bugs crawling on both of them!
 Not a very pleasant discovery after a couple of bites, let me tell you.